Six-dimensional supermultiplets from bundles on projective spaces: Short exact sequences

-where the first map is given by sending a basis $s^\alpha$ to the generators $\lambda^\alpha$ and the second map is the obvious projection.
-Note that the module structure on the direct sum $R/R_{\geq 1} \oplus S(-1)$ is trivial; the deformation which makes it isomorphic to $R/I$ is simply given by
+\end{prop} \begin{proof} The extension~\eqref{eq:ses} is nontrivial.
+The module structure on the direct sum $\C \oplus S(-1)$ is inherited from the vector space structure; the deformation of the module structure to that on $R/I$ is given by the map

-Let us now study the associated multiplets. $\mu A^\bu(R/R_{\geq 2})$ is a free superfield and $\mu A^\bu(S(-1))$ is a free superfield with values in the spinor representation shifted to cohomological degree 1.
-Their direct sum is described as follows.